Хвороба Гантінгтона

 • Treat symptoms and discuss end-of-life care as soon as possible.

-• Offer counseling before genetic testing to 1st-degree relatives, particularly potential parent to prepare them for possible positive findings and to reduce the risk of suicide.
+• Offer counseling before genetic testing to first-degree relatives, particularly potential parent to prepare them for possible positive findings and to reduce the risk of suicide.